To Shake the Sleeping Self 3/7/2021

 And just like that, the bumbling Upham is part of the quest.

 Initially, as one might expect, the other soldiers distrust Upham and mock him.
 Because of this "outsiderness," and because he has no combat experience, he also serves as the conscience of the film.
-In a scene where the men plan to kill a German who surrendered, he protests to the captain about saving the man's life - even though the Nazi had just shot their medic.
+In a scene where the men plan to kill a German who surrendered, Upham protests to Captain Miller about saving the man's life - even though the Nazi had just shot their medic.

 Ramelle has one of only two bridges left standing in the region, and the Germans need to cross it.
 They're coming with tanks and big guns.